ROCm/gsplat/docs/index.rst

-`GSplat <https://docs.gsplat.studio/main/>`__ (Gaussian splatting) is an open-source library for GPU-accelerated differentiable rasterization of 3D Gaussians with Python bindings that is part of the AMD ROCm™ Simulation Domain toolkit (ROCm-Simulation).
+`GSplat <https://docs.gsplat.studio/main/>`__ (Gaussian splatting) is an open-source library for GPU-accelerated differentiable rasterization of 3D Gaussians with Python bindings that is part of the AMD Simulation toolkit.

 This ROCm-enabled release of GSplat is built on top of `PyTorch for AMD ROCm
 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.3/install/3rd-party/pytorch-install.html>`__,